Opetushallitus/ehoks-ui/virkailija/README.md

 ## Dependencies

-Run `npm install` in repository's root to install all required dependencies, `DO NOT INSTALL` any dependencies to `oppija` directory.
+Run `npm install` in repository's root to install all required dependencies, `DO NOT INSTALL` any dependencies to `virkailija` directory.

 ## Technologies used